CoderByBlood/solos/README.md

 /*
  * The Lifecycle functions are called in the order they are defined below.
  * All functions are optional except 'respond(msg, done)'.
- * If defined, the first parameter 'msg' has req, res properties which give you access to the
+ * If the funciton is defined, the first parameter 'msg' has req, res, seneca, logger, and express
+ * properties which give you access to the http request, http response, seneca, seneca's logger, and
- * http request and http response -and- the second parameter 'done' is the callback that
+ * the running express instance -and- the second parameter 'done' is the callback that has the
- * has the standard callback(error, result) signature.
+ * standard callback(error, result) signature.
  */

 /**
- * Lifecycle function name that indicates a request to execute the method has been received.
+ * Lifecycle function that indicates a request to execute the method has been received.
  * The request has been authenticated <strong>BUT NOT authorized</strong> as this point
  * in the lifecycle!
  */